elenaivadreyer/hertie-hackathon-challenge-1/README.md

 ---

-Good luck, and we're excited to see your innovative ideas in action!
+Good luck, and we're excited to see your innovative ideas!
 Happy Hacking!